jbemmel/srl-evpn-proxy/README.md

 * eBPF ARP filter could reduce packets sent to userspace by implementing a hashmap of ARPs already forwarded; the Python userspace could program a list of EVPN VTEPs to ignore

 # EVPN MAC Mobility
-EVPN MAC Mobility procedures are defined in [RFC7432](https://datatracker.ietf.org/doc/html/rfc7432#section-7.7) and amounts to adding a sequence number extended community to RT2 updates.
+EVPN MAC Mobility procedures are defined in [RFC7432](https://datatracker.ietf.org/doc/html/rfc7432#section-7.7) and amount to adding a sequence number extended community to RT2 updates.
 Ryu supports the parsing and generation of these attributes, but the code currently does not use them; a patch was created to change that.

 ## EVPN MAC Mobility in case of multiple proxies
 For redundancy, multiple proxies can be instantiated, and any one of them can assume responsibility for announcing EVPN MAC IP routes as they are discovered.
 Each proxy will listen for RT2 updates from other proxies, and if an announcement for a MAC with a different VTEP is received with a higher sequence number, the proxy will withdraw its own route.